 Hammer a pry bar under the edge of the loosened board.
 Pry up the edge a little.

 Slip a hammer underneath the pried up side and slide the crow bar into the opposite side of the board.
 Gently rock the hammer and crow bar outward to lift the board free.

 To remove nails still in the pallet board, turn the board upside down (1).
 Hammer the nail through the board (2).
 Flip the board right side up and use the claw on the hammer to pry up the nail (3).

 After a few hours I had amassed quite a collection of pallet boards and scrap wood from the shop.
-I’ll be using ALL of it soon.
+I used ALL of it in this project.

 Disclosure: Dremel sent me the Multi-Max to try out in a product review.
 I was not compensated to write this post, nor was I told what to write or how to use the tool.
 All opinions and instructions are my own.